vincemaquilang/Dishcider/README.md

-# Running Dishcider Locally Using Python's HTTP Server
+# Running Dishcider Locally Using Python's HTTP Servers

 This guide explains how to set up and run the **Dishcider** template locally using Python's built-in HTTP server.
 This method is lightweight, easy to set up, and requires minimal installation.